 |December||6/43||14/57||93/3.7||Not the best period to go|

 The best options for getting around Nice are by bus or bicycle, or on foot.
-Due to often heavy vehicle traffic, works involved in the creation of a new tram line and rather expensive parking, getting around the city by car is not recommended.
+Due to often heavy vehicle traffic and rather expensive parking, getting around the city by car is not recommended.

 Fares (also valid for tram):